CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

     - [ ] add github workflows back
     - [ ] update paper/
     - [ ] Is commented code better ? (in files controller > colorize_from_fit_status)
-    - [x] restore & update examples/ + tests/

 TODO Nice to Have:
     - [ ] Fitspy Icon for taskbar
     - [ ] Multirow-edit for peaks settings (see https://stackoverflow.com/questions/14586715/how-can-i-achieve-to-update-multiple-rows-in-a-qtableview)
     - [ ] Update save/load mechanisms to include data or not based on 'save spectrum file path only' checkbox state
     - [ ] update dynamically the 2D map figure during fitting
-    - [ ] Plot Dark/Light theme `https://stackoverflow.com/questions/77748488/how-to-dynamically-change-the-sheet-type-theme-during-runtime`_
+    - [ ] Plot Dark/Light `dynamic theme change <https://stackoverflow.com/questions/77748488/how-to-dynamically-change-the-sheet-type-theme-during-runtime>`_
     - [ ] Idea : scroll on plot to edit nearest peak bounds
     - [ ] Add a button to copy 2D Map in clipboard ? (add mpl toolbar ?)
     - [x] See multiple spectrum with their baseline subtracted or not (need to redefine what to plot for secondary spectrum instead of just x0+y0)